-Since 1990, a substantial environmental improvement has been observed as a result of the reduction of manufacturing, utilisation of more environmental-friendly technologies, and significant investments in environmental measures.
+Since the beginning of the 1990s, a substantial environmental improvement has been observed as a result of the reduction of manufacturing, utilisation of more environmental-friendly technologies, and significant investments in environmental measures.
 Despite the mentioned improvements, the Region still belongs to the areas with the biggest environmental burden in the Czech Republic, because in the past all components of the environment have been polluted.
-Currently, the most problematic issues are contamination of soil and subterranean waters due to industrial activity, the sinking land caused by the coalmining activity, pollution of surface waters, and air pollution.
+Currently, the most problematic issues are contamination of soil and subterranean waters due to industrial activity, the sinking land caused by the coal-mining activity, pollution of surface waters, and air pollution.

 The character of the nature and different economic development cause differences in the quality of the environment in individual parts of the Region.
 The most serious impacts on the environment concentrate in the central and northeastern parts of the Region (the areas around the city of Ostrava, the town of Karviná, and the town of Třinec).
-On the other hand, there are also places with important and valuable beauties of nature that are protected within 3 protected landscape areas -Beskydy (with the size of 1 205 sq km including the Zlín part of the biggest protected landscape area in the CR), Jeseníky, and Poodří (an area around the Odra River) - and other 163 specially protected areas.
+On the other hand, there are also places with important and valuable beauties of nature that are protected within 3 protected landscape areas - Beskydy (with the area of 1 205 square kilometres, including the Zlín part, the biggest protected landscape area in the CR), Jeseníky, and Poodří (an area around the Odra River) - and other 167 specially protected areas.

-The Moravskoslezský Region is the third most populated Region in the CR (it has 1 201 thousand population); however, with its 300 municipalities it ranks among the Regions with the lowest number of settlements.
-It corresponds to its population density of 221 population per square km, while the national figure is 136 population per sq km.
-The average cadastre area of a municipality in the Region is 18.1 sq km, which is the second largest in the CR and by 50% larger than the cadastral area of the average municipality in the CR (12.6 sq km).
-Only less than 2% of the Region's population live in municipalities with less than 500 population and 26% live in municipalities of 500-4 999 population, and 14% live in municipalities of 5 000-19 999 population.
-Most of the population (over 58%) live in towns of 20 000 population and over - such percentage is an exception in the CR.
-There were 288 000 population living in the Region's metropolis of Ostrava, i.e. about a quarter of the Region's population.
+The Moravskoslezský Region is the third most populated Region in the CR (it has 1 192 thousand population); however, with its 300 municipalities, it ranks among the Regions with the lowest number of settlements.
+It corresponds to its population density of 220 people per square kilometre, while the national figure is 136 people per square kilometre.
+The average cadastral area of a municipality in the Region is 18.1 square kilometres, which is the second largest in the CR and by 50% larger than the cadastral area of an average municipality in the CR (12.6 square kilometres).
+Only less than 2% of the Region's population live in municipalities with less than 500 population, about 27% live in municipalities between 500 and 4 999 population, and 13% live in municipalities between 5 000 and 19 999 population.
+Most of the population of the Region (over 58%) live in towns with over 20 000 population - such percentage is an exception in the CR.
+There were 285 000 population living in the Region's metropolis of Ostrava, i.e. about a quarter of the Region's population.
 Other big towns - with the population over 50 000 - are Havířov, Opava, Frýdek-Místek, and Karviná.

-Regarding population, the basic characteristic of the current situation not only in the Moravskoslezský Region, but also in the whole CR is a very low birth rate.
+Regarding the population, the basic characteristic of the current situation not only in the Moravskoslezský Region, but also in the whole CR, is a low birth rate.
 Therefore, the population is gradually ageing.
-Besides an ongoing natural population change (decrease) in the Moravskoslezský Region - unlike the rest of the Czech Republic - the population has been continually decreasing since 1993 due to migration.
+Besides an ongoing natural population change (decrease) in the Moravskoslezský Region - unlike the rest of the Czech Republic - the population has been continually decreasing due to migration since 1993.